094459/newsletter-oss-projects/README.md

 [distill-cli](https://aws-oss.beachgeek.co.uk/3yz) is a new project from Amazon CTO Dr Werner Vogels, which uses Amazon Transcribe and Amazon Bedrock to create summaries of your audio recordings (e.g., meetings, podcasts, etc.) directly from the command line.
 Distill CLI takes a dependency on Amazon Transcribe, and as such, supports the following media formats: AMR, FLAC, M4A, MP3, MP4, Ogg, WebM, WAV.
 It is great to feature this latest project, with the previous one being featured in [#197](https://community.aws/content/2gPNtsdSfQRIpmbUrNyPrjUg54D/aws-open-source-newsletter-197).
 To go with this repo, there is a post too, [Introducing Distill CLI: An efficient, Rust-powered tool for media summarization](https://aws-oss.beachgeek.co.uk/3yy) where Werner shares his experience building this tool in Rust, and provides some closing thoughts too. (#200)

+**Drag-and-Drop-Email-Designer**

+[Drag-and-Drop-Email-Designer](https://aws-oss.beachgeek.co.uk/469) looks like a neat project that provides a way of designing email templates that you can use with the Send with SES project.
+Check out the README for some visuals on what this looks like. (#205)

 **duplicate-rule-detection-tool**

 [duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
 Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
 Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)